Embed effective risk management, considering both opportunities and threats, throughout the organisation

 Given the Company's purpose, the Board believes that promoting a culture based on sound ethical values and behaviours is essential to maximise shareholder value.
 The Board is confident the ethical values are being adhered to in multiple ways.
 The Company requires all executives and employees to act ethically, sustainably, fair, and transparently in their dealings with their colleagues, customers, and suppliers.
 The Company embeds these values through staff training and surveys, and development conversations.
-The Company operates a Quarterly Incentive Plan for all employees the rewards them for their performance on our four values of professionalism, teamwork, customer service and innovation.
+The Company operates a Quarterly Incentive Plan for all employees that rewards them for their performance on our four values of professionalism, teamwork, customer service and innovation.

 The Board and Executive Management Committee have a zero-tolerance approach to bribery, corruption, bullying, harassment, and dishonesty.
 This commitment is communicated clearly to all employees through training and communication.

-The Board is also mindful of the Company's contribution to the society outside its stakeholders.
-It has organised organise games and competitions to raise tens of thousands of pounds for charities.
+The Board is also mindful of the Company's contribution to society outside its stakeholders.
+It has organised games and competitions to raise tens of thousands of pounds for charities.
 The Company is a Living Wage Employer, ensuring that our direct employees and those in our supply chain receive a living wage.
 We believe that Climate Neutral is the minimum standard for Corporate Social Responsibility.
 In addition to the Company's products and services helping our customers reduce their carbon footprint, the Company is taking steps to reduce our own carbon footprint.

 Maintain governance structures and processes that are fit for purpose and support good decision-making by the board

-The Board will meet at least six times each year in accordance with a scheduled meeting calendar.
+The Board will meet at least five times each year in accordance with a scheduled meeting calendar.
 Prior to the start of each financial year, a schedule of dates for that year’s Board meetings will be compiled to align as far as reasonably practicable with the Company’s financial calendar while also ensuring an appropriate spread of meetings across the financial year.
 This may be supplemented by additional meetings as and when required.

 The Board and its Committees receive appropriate and timely information prior to each meeting; a formal agenda is produced for each meeting, and Board and committee papers are distributed at least two days before meetings take place.
-Any Director may challenge Company proposals and decisions are taken democratically after discussion.
+Any Director may challenge Company proposals, and decisions are taken democratically after discussion.
 Any Director who feels that any concern remains unresolved after discussion may ask for that concern to be noted in the minutes of the meeting, which are then circulated to all Directors.
-Any specific actions arising from such meetings are agreed by the Board or relevant committee and then followed up by the Company’s management.
+Any specific actions arising from such meetings are agreed upon by the Board or relevant committee and then followed up by the Company’s management.

 The Board is responsible for the long-term success of the Company.
 There is a formal schedule of matters reserved to the Board.
 It is responsible for overall group strategy; approval of major investments; approval of the annual and interim results; annual budgets; dividend policy; and Board structure.
 It monitors the exposure to key business risks and reviews the annual budgets and their performance in relation to those budgets.
 There is a clear division of responsibility at the head of the Company.
 The Chairperson is responsible for running the business of the Board and for ensuring appropriate strategic focus and direction.
 The CEO is responsible for proposing the strategic focus to the Board, implementing it once it has been approved and overseeing the management of the Company through the executive team.